dfed/SafeDI/README.md

 #### Making external types `@Instantiable`

 Types that are declared outside of your project can be instantiated by SafeDI if there is an extension on the type decorated with the `@Instantiable` macro.
-Extensions decorated with this macro define how to instantiate the extended type via a `public func instantiate(…) -> ExtendedType` function.
+Extensions decorated with this macro define how to instantiate the extended type via a `public static func instantiate(…) -> ExtendedType` function.
 This `instantiate(…)` function can receive dependencies instantiated or forwarded by objects further up the dependency tree by declaring these dependencies as arguments to the `instantiate(…)` function.

-Here we have a sample `@Instantiable` `SecurePersistentStorage` whose concrete type is defined in a third-party dependency:
+Here we have a sample `@InstantiableExtension` `SecurePersistentStorage` whose concrete type is defined in a third-party dependency:

 ```swift
 import SafeDI